Windows 10 Fixes

 Windows.
 Ask yourself, has she ever been useful? ..Even once?

-She takes cpu and memory resources all the time, and sends data back and forth to who knows who, even when disabled.
+Cortana is using CPU and memory resources all the time, and sends data back and forth to who knows who, even when disabled.

-As a new "feature" in the Creators update, Windows's system
+As a new "feature" in the Creators Update, Windows's system

 1: Disable Game Mode